-2.3 Provision of additional services not included in the original Services may be provided by CLVA from time to time, as agreed between the parties.
+2.3 Provision of additional services (such as the Cleard Plus) not included in the original Services may be provided by CLVA from time to time, as agreed between the parties.

 2.4 This agreement is personal to the Client/Sponsor and may not be assigned by the Client/Sponsor.